The Skinny About Blood Thinners During Active Treatment

 What are blood clots?

-IV Heparin is a strong blood thinner and works instantly.
-A noticeable side effect is red flushing in the face.
+IV heparin is a strong blood thinner and works instantly.
+A noticeable side effect is I had red flushing in my face.
 When being discharged from the hospital you're transitioned to another blood thinner.
 If ovarian cancer was found, the drug of choice is Enoxaparin (Lovenox).
 Enoxaparin is an injectable blood thinner.
 Usually, the shot is done in the abdomen and is done once per day.
 The needle is very thin and small.
 There is a short life of Lovenox which is why oncologists like using Enoxaparin.
 By short-life, I mean the drug needs to be injected every 24 hours as it wears off.
-If you need a surgical procedure done right away, you only need to miss 1 dose and can have the procedure done the very next day.
+If you need a surgical procedure done right away, you only need to miss 1 dose and can have the procedure done the very next day.3

 Time is key for blood thinners